taubman33/django-rest/readme.md

 > If you can't login, try running `python3 manage.py createsuperuser` and follow
 > the prompts.
 Then, login with that user and password.

-Once we're logged in we should see a form that allows us to create data! woo!
+Once we're logged in we should see a form on `/artists` or `/songs` that allows us to create data! woo!

 ## Cors